Tiffany Chen: Career

 Chen moved to Hong Kong in 1982 after marrying film producer Charles Heung.
 She became actively involved in the film industry, working alongside Heung who, in 1984, established Win’s Entertainment Ltd, and in 1997, founded China Star Entertainment Group.
-Chen serves as vice-chair and administrative producer for China Star Entertainment Group.

-By the late 2010s, Chen transitioned from her behind-the-scenes role to becoming a media celebrity, drawing attention through her high-profile feuds with Stephen Chow and Cecilia Cheung.
-Since 2018, she has been active on the Chinese reality shows.
-Since 2022, she has leveraged her public profile to establish a successful career in live commerce.
+In the mid-2010s, Chen drew public attention with her high-profile feuds with Stephen Chow and Cecilia Cheung.
+She has since transitioned from a behind-the-scenes role to becoming a media celebrity, active in Chinese reality television, e-commerce, and livestreaming.

 Personal life

 In 1980, Chen married Charles Heung.
 She has since been popularly known as Mrs. Heung or Madame Heung in the Chinese-speaking world.
 They have two sons, Johnathan and Jacky Heung.
 She also has a stepdaughter, Candy Heung, from Heung's first marriage with Betty Ting.

 Chen is a vocal supporter of the Chinese Communist Party and a critic of the 2019-2020 Hong Kong protests.
 In 2022, the Taiwanese government rejected the applications of her husband, Charles Heung, and her son, Jacky Heung, for dependent residency in Taiwan, citing “national security” concerns.